-)C erminal + Level of pin REM- SB + Parameter "Analog interface Rem-SB" > Behaviour is on т HIGH + Normal The DC terminal remains on, nothing is locked.
-It can be switched on or off by pushbutton or digital command. Т LOW + Inverted 7 on of on by publication of aignal command. + HIGH + Inverted The DC terminal will be switched off and locked.
+- 111 DC erminal + Level of pin REM- SB + Parameter "Analog interface Rem-SB" → Behavior HIGH + Normal 1 The DC terminal remains on, nothing is locked.
+It can be switched on or off by pushbutton or digital command. io on Т LOW + Inverted on or by pashbatton or digital command. is on HIGH + Inverted → The DC terminal will be switched off and locked.
 Later it can be switched on again by toggling the pin.
-During lock, pushbutton LOW + Normal 7 or digital command can delete the request to switch on by pin.
+During lock, pushbutton - LOW + Normal 7 or digital command can delete the request to switch on by pin.